bgirlcoolcat/sql_game_of_thrones/README.md

 Your server should have the following available:

 - The ability to get all houses
+- The ability to get a house by id
 - The ability to add a house
 - The ability to get all people
+- The ability to get a person by id
 - The ability to add a person
 - The ability to get all people who pass a certain criteria (using queries).
 The queries should be available for 'dead' and 'religion'
 - The ability to change a character's record to mark them as dead/alive (it happens a lot in Game of Thrones so we should make it easy on our wiki!)